Sakrecoer/set.hallstrom/cookies.md

 ### Opting out of all of log-analytics

-(if you can't see a dialogue box here, you are already opted out by your browser and/or any of it's add-ons)<br><br>
+(if you can't see a dialogue box here, you are already opted out by your browser and/or any of it's add-ons)<br>&nbsp;

 <iframe style="border: 0; height: 300px; width: 300px;" src="https://terminalnetwork.matomo.cloud/index.php?module=CoreAdminHome&amp;action=optOut&amp;language=en&amp;backgroundColor=000000&amp;fontColor=ffffff&amp;fontSize=&amp;fontFamily=sans-serif"></iframe>